 Following the close of the Initial Offer Period or where no Initial Offer Period applies, payment for Units issued for cash shall be due and subscription monies in cleared funds must be received forthwith upon submitting the subscription application, unless otherwise agreed by the Manager.
-In any event, if payment is not cleared within 4

-Business Days following the relevant Dealing Day (except for HSBC All China Bond Fund which is 3 Business Days), or such other time as the Manager shall determine and notify the relevant applicant, the Manager reserves the right to cancel the transaction.
+In any event, if payment is not cleared within 4 Business Days following the relevant Dealing Day, or such other time as the Manager shall determine and notify the relevant applicant, the Manager reserves the right to cancel the transaction.